s3883858/Assessment-1-My-Profile---C-Brown/README.md

 ## Skills, qualifications and experience i currently have:
 None of the above qualifications
-Hold a NV1 security clearance with Australian Government Security Clearance
+I hold a NV1 security clearance with Australian Government Security Clearance

 - Bulleted